 - Need-Based Aid: UChicago meets 100% of demonstrated need in the form of grants (which do not need to be repaid) instead of loans for all families.
 Learn more about applying for need-based aid as a domestic student and as an international student .

 - Merit-Based Scholarships: All students are automatically considered for merit-based scholarships, regardless of their financial situation.
+University merit scholarships are given out on the basis of outstanding academic achievement, demonstrated leadership, and commitment to their communities.
 There is no separate application required, but you are welcome to learn more about different merit scholarships.

 Odyssey Scholarship Program

-A keystone component of our No Barriers philosophy, the Odyssey Scholarship program provides enhanced academic, social, and career support to students from under-resourced families and/or who are the first in their families to attend college.
+A key program for students receiving guaranteed free tuition and many first-generation students at UChicago, the Odyssey Scholarship program provides enhanced academic, social, and career support to students from under-resourced families and/or who are the first in their families to attend college.
 All students who apply for need-based financial aid are automatically considered for this program; there is no separate application.
 Learn more about the Odyssey Program.

 Policy Statement Regarding Undocumented Students